JHeirons/skycademy-guide/9-launch.md

 ONE WEEK BEFORE

 1. Order Helium with correct nozzle adapter **what should I put here about the adapter James?**.
-2. Complete your pre-flight calculations and measure out how much water you will need to achieve the right ascent rate for the balloon? (jump to Section 7 - Calculate Your Flight Profile for a detailed description of how to achieve this.)
+2. Complete your pre-flight calculations and measure out how much water you will need to achieve the right ascent rate for the balloon. (jump to Section 7 - Calculate Your Flight Profile for a detailed description of how to achieve this.)
 3. Make sure students and adult supervisors are clear on their different roles at the launch.

 THE DAY BEFORE